Lady Strangford

-Lady Strangford, Emily Ann Smythe or Emily Anne Beaufort RRC, (1826 – 24 March 1887) was a British illustrator, writer and nurse.
+Emily Ann Smythe, Viscountess Strangford or Emily Anne Beaufort RRC, (1826 – 24 March 1887) was a British illustrator, writer and nurse.
 There are streets named after her and permanent museum exhibits about her in Bulgaria.
 She established hospitals and mills to assist the Bulgarians following the April Uprising in 1876 that preceded the re-establishment of Bulgaria.
 She was awarded the Royal Red Cross medal by Queen Victoria for establishing another hospital in Cairo.

 Life

 Emily Anne Beaufort was born in St Marylebone and baptised in April 1826.
 Her parents were Admiral Sir Francis Beaufort and his wife Alice.
 Her father gave his name to the Beaufort Scale.

 In 1858 she set out on a journey with her elder sister to Egypt.
 The book that she wrote, Egyptian Sepulchres and Syrian Shrines was dedicated to her sister, and describes the places she visited in Syria, Lebanon, Asia Minor and Egypt with illustrations based on her sketches from her journey.
 The volume was so popular that it was re-issued several times.

 Of the ancient oasis city, Palmyra she writes: